 For more information about Carbon Capture click here.

 The annual Energy Efficiency Forum (EEF), housed under the EEAP, is the primary platform for senior DOE and Chinese counterparts and industry to discuss market and policy developments, and explore trade and investment opportunities.
 Associated site visits on the margins of the forum demonstrate advanced products and services in high-performance facilities.
 The EEF has facilitated more than 17 industry and government MOUs/partnerships, resulting in millions of dollars of trade and investment since the first EEF in 2009.
 China hosted the seventh EEF in October 2016.

 For more information about the EEF click here.

 The United States and China view the safe and secure development of nuclear power as a key solution and low-carbon energy source in reducing emissions from the global power sector.
 Nuclear Energy must play a prominent role in achieving worldwide carbon reductions.
 The two countries are also working together to ensure that China joins the U.S. and other key nations as a leader on nuclear and radiological security, nonproliferation and arms control issues.
 For example, after years of policy and technical cooperation, in 2016, the United States and China opened the Center of Excellence for Nuclear Security, which is located in Beijing, and will sponsor training programs for Chinese officials, regional partners and other international partners to further global nuclear security awareness and engagement.
 The United States and China have numerous frameworks under which they cooperate.

-For more information about U.S.-China Nuclear Energy Collaboration click here.
+For more information about the U.S.-China Nuclear Energy Collaboration click here.